i2bc/SURFMAP/README.md

 MSMS: No input stream specified
 </pre>

-Note: If anythong goes wrong, you can refer to [MSMS instruction page](https://ssbio.readthedocs.io/en/latest/instructions/msms.html).
+Note: If anything goes wrong, you can refer to [MSMS instruction page](https://ssbio.readthedocs.io/en/latest/instructions/msms.html).

 #### 3. Correct a known bug in the pdb_to_xyzr file